ikibalin/cryspy/readme.md

-# RhoChi
+# NeuPy
 ***

-[RhoChi] is a software for polarized neutron diffraction analysis.
-It allows to work with single crystals or powder magnetic compounds.
+[NeuPy] is a crystallographic library for neutron data analysis.
+Based on the library *NeuPy* a script *RhoChi* allows to refine polarized neutron diffraction experiments performed with single crystals as well as with powder magnetic compounds.
 A console version is given together with a simple GUI viewer.

 ![logo](./rhochi/f_icon/smm.png "logo")